bazelbuild/bazel-skylib/docs/new_sets_doc.md

 Inserts an element into the set.

 Element must be hashable.
-This mutates the orginal set.
+This mutates the original set.

 ### Parameters